ryan-hill/course-in-a-box/modules/rasters/_posts/2003-01-01-extract-raster-data-r.md

 ### Excercise 3: Extracting data by polygon

 Creating summaries within a polygon is a common and important analysis in GIS, especially in water resources where watershed summaries are often used to understand why freshwater environments differ from one another.
-Here, we'll walk through an example of delineating watersheds from our points and in **Excercise 2**.
-We'll then use these watersheds to extract summaries of some of the terrain metrics we calculated for the Calapooia River basin.

-To start, we wrote a custion R function that takes advantage of the USGS [StreamStats](https://streamstats.usgs.gov/ss/) online watershed delineation tool.
+Let's pretend you have a sample site in Oregon somewhere in the Calapooia River watershed.
+The USGS has an online tool that can delineate the watershed for this point called [StreamStats](https://streamstats.usgs.gov/ss/).
 It is worth exploring the point-and-click version.
 The StreamStat Service API is exposed, meaning  we can build simple text URLs that can be submitted to the server as a query.
 We won't go into detail for this excercise.
 First, we need to import the custom function

 ```r
 library(jsonlite);library(sf);library(sp);library(geojsonio)